puppetlabs-toy-chest/puppet-quest-guide/quests/resources.md

 6. Everything in our world is structured.
 Even our root directories that house all our information are structured in an organized format.
 I need you to inspect your `user root` information.

-Lo
-ok below at what is returned when I enter `puppet resource user root` into the command line:
+Look below at what is returned when I enter `puppet resource user root` into the command line:

          user {'root':
         	ensure           => 'present',